YoadBenNun/Practicum100/README.md

 # Projects Show Reel
-Examples of projects done during the Data Science Course at Practicum100 by Yandex.
+Examples of projects done during the Data Science program at Practicum100 by Yandex.

 -----

-## 💡 Machine learning, efficiency and gold recovery from ores Project:
+## 💡 Machine learning, efficiency and gold recovery from gold ores:
 In this project, we studied data provided by a metal mining company to train a model that would predict the most efficient process to extract gold out of ores.
 Based on data collected by IoT sensors along the production line we can estimate the concentrations and amounts of different substances and techniques needed to extract the most gold out of the ores.